Legislative Director, MASSPIRG

-SACRAMENTO – Tax loopholes encouraged more than 70 percent of Fortune 500 companies – HP, Google, and Apple here in California – to maintain subsidiaries in offshore tax havens as of 2013, according to “Offshore Shell Games,” released today by CALPIRG Education Fund and Citizens for Tax Justice.
+Boston.
+June 5 – Tax loopholes encouraged more than 70 percent of Fortune 500 companies – including some companies headquartered in Massachusetts – to maintain subsidiaries in offshore tax havens as of 2013, according to “Offshore Shell Games,” released today by MASSPIRG Education Fund and Citizens for Tax Justice.
 Collectively, the companies reported booking nearly $2 trillion offshore for tax purposes, with just 30 companies accounting for 62 percent of the total, or $1.2 trillion.

-“Our tax code is broken, and it’s hurting the public,” said Garo Manjikian of the CALPIRG Education Fund.
-“We’ve made it too easy for American multinationals to dodge taxes by setting up shell companies in tax havens, it hurts all California taxpayers.
-We simply shouldn’t allow companies that use California roads, and benefit from our education system and large consumer market, to take a free ride at the expense of the rest of us.”
+“Our tax code is broken, and it’s hurting the public,” said Deirdre Cummings, Tax and Budget Policy Director for the MASSPIRG Education Fund.
+“We’ve made it too easy for American multinationals to dodge taxes by setting up shell companies in tax havens, it hurts all Massachusetts taxpayers.
+We simply shouldn’t allow companies that use Massachusetts roads, and benefit from our education and public safety systems and large consumer market, to take a free ride at the expense of the rest of us.”

 “The loopholes in America’s corporate tax have grown so outrageous that our policymakers should be embarrassed,” said Steve Wamhoff, CTJ legislative director.
 “The data in this report demonstrate that a huge portion of the supposedly ‘offshore’ profits are likely to be U.S. profits that are manipulated so that they appear to be earned in countries like Bermuda or the Cayman Islands where they won’t be taxed.
 Policymakers should close the loopholes that make this manipulation possible.”